GithubRaviSharma/CsharpGamesuite/README.md

 ## Credits

-This project was created by [Ravi Sharma].
+This project was created by Ravi Sharma.
 Thank you for playing!